 AI

-How Can AI Improve Disaster Response and Risk Management?
+How AI Is Improving Disaster Response and Risk Management in 2026

 Illustration by Namrata Vansadia